angelafgao/angelafgao.github.io/index.markdown

         title="Profile" class="center" />

-I am a first year PhD student in the Computing and Mathematical Sciences department at Caltech and advised by [Professor Katie Bouman](http://users.cms.caltech.edu/~klbouman/).
+I am a second year PhD student in the Computing and Mathematical Sciences department at Caltech and advised by [Professor Katie Bouman](http://users.cms.caltech.edu/~klbouman/).
 Prior to my doctoral studies at Caltech, I was an undergrad at Carnegie Mellon University, where I recieved a B.S in Electrical and Computer Engineering with an additional major in Biomedical Engineering with Honors in December of 2018.

 My primary research interests are in computational imaging.
 I am interested in methods that integrate physics based models with data driven approaches, which can be applied to a broad range of imaging domains from traditional computer vision to medical imaging.